 Rosia Montana is a community of sixteen villages located in a district known as the Golden Quadrilateral, in the South Apuseni Mountains of Transylvania, Romania.

 The Golden Quadrilateral has been one of Europe's most prolific mining districts for over 2000 years.

 The Rosia Montana concession area, which affects just four of these villages, was subject to open pit mining by the state mining company, Minvest, until 2006 when state funded mining operations were required to close in the lead up to European Union accession.
-Following the closure of the mine with the loss of thousands of jobs, unemployment is reported to be 80% in the region.
+Following the closure of the mine with the loss of thousands of jobs, unemployment is reported to be over 80% in the region.

 Key Facts of Rosia Montana Project